 7. Landlord Reference Letter7.
 Landlord Reference Letter

 Not every landlord requires a reference letter from your previous landlord.
 But they will want some proof that you’re not likely to cause problems and will pay your rent on time each month.
 If this is your first-ever rental, you may be able to get away with using a reference letter from a previous employer, a teacher, or someone else of good standing who can vouch for you.

 8. A Real Estate Broker8.
 A Real Estate Broker

 It may seem strange to think you’ll need a broker to find a rental apartment, but the truth is it’s both necessary and highly recommended.
 The NYC market can move quickly, and agents control the most desirable apartments.
-Most people only go through the rental process once every few years; rental brokers go through it almost every day.
+Most people only go through the rental process once every few years; rental brokers go through it almost daily.
 They know all the red flags to avoid and will have access to rentals in all buildings and neighborhoods that someone working on their own won’t know about.
-If you’re serious about finding an apartment that you can be truly happy with, then don’t skimp on paying for the services of a professional real estate rental broker.
-Rental broker fees range from 1 month to 15% of the first year’s rent depending on the property.
-The alternative would be looking for a No Fee apartment to rent if you cannot afford a broker, but this will limit your options further.
+If you’re serious about finding an apartment that you can be thrilled with, then don’t skimp on paying for the services of a professional real estate rental broker.
+Depending on the property, rental broker fees range from 1 month to 15% of the first year’s rent.
+The alternative would be looking for a No Fee apartment to rent if you cannot afford a broker, limiting your options further.